AudiusProject/audiusd/docs/architecture/reward attestations.md

 Core will validate the amount is correct, the shape of the json is canonicalized, and that the recovered signer is one of the relevant ones listed in the `rewards.json`.

 Should these things pass core will return a similar structure.
-A `data` field with the original data plus the signature from the sender and a signature signed by it's validator key attesting that this is a valid reward.
+A `data` field with the original data plus the signature from the sender and a signature signed by its validator key attesting that this is a valid reward.
 The caller can then acquire multiple of these attestations if required and use these attestations for rewards of their own need.